 Navigate to the following directory location and open the ParamConfig.xml file.

-C:\MicrosoftProtocolTests\RDP\Client-Endpoint\<version#>\Scripts
+C:\RDP-TestSuite-ClientEP\Scripts

 Review the properties and descriptions in the ParamConfig.xml file on the Driver computer with respect to those in the table that follows and update as necessary for value matching.